LegendaryHog/cache/README.md

     Also you can just compile and run program without `make`.
 Print `make compile` after this print:
     ```
-    ./test.out [names of file with geenrated tests]
+    ./test.out [names of file with generated tests]
     ```

 3. Hits tests.